 Each certification candidate is required to pass an examination that consists of multiple-choice questions that measure comprehension of the Body of Knowledge.

-Computer Delivered - The CSSBB examination is a one-part, 165-question, four-and-a-half-hour exam and is offered in English only.
+Computer Delivered - The CSSBB examination is a one-part, 165-question exam, and is offered in English only.
 150 questions are scored and 15 are unscored.
 Total appointment time is four-and-a-half-hours, exam time is 4 hours and 18 minutes.

 Paper and Pencil - The CSSBB examination is a one-part, 150-question, four-hour exam and is offered in English, Spanish, and Mandarin in certain locations.
 View available translated exams, dates and locations here.

 All examinations are open book.
 Each participant must bring his or her own reference materials.
 Use of reference materials and calculators is explained in the FAQs.